 Academic Appointment Requirement

-All J-1 Scholars are required to hold a formal academic appointment with the Johns Hopkins University.
+All J-1 Scholars are required to hold a full-time academic appointment with the Johns Hopkins University.
 To this end, positions posted through University Human Resources (non-academic staff positions), Johns Hopkins Hospital or Johns Hopkins Health Systems are not eligible for sponsorship under the JHU Exchange Visitor Program.
 The J-1 program cannot be used for tenure-track faculty positions or for part-time academic appointments.

 Requesting J-1 Scholar Sponsorship